 Increase exterior shade.

-Everyone loves natural light in a space…until the room is too hot to enjoy.
+Everyone loves natural light in their home…until the room is too hot to enjoy.
 Direct sunlight increases the room temperature because UV rays emit heat.
 Planting trees near windows and installing outdoor awnings will help drastically reduce the amount of sunlight (and heat) that flows through windows during the day.

 Cook with less heat inside.